xxfoundation/elixxir-registration/README.md

 # (Default 5m)
 addressSpaceSizeUpdateInterval: 5m

-# Toggles use of only active nodes in node metric tracker
+# Toggles use of only activea nodes in node metric tracker
 onlyScheduleActive: false

 # A MaxMind GeoLite2 database file to lookup IPs against for geobinning
 geoIPDBFile: "/GeoLite2-City.mmdb"
-# In place of a GeoLite2 DB we can randomly assign nodes a country to be
-# geobinned into
+# In place of static CountryCode -> Bin map, use consensus-supplied GeoBins
-randomGeoBinning: false
+dynamicGeoBinning: false
 ```

 ### SchedulingConfig template: